bogdanvuk/phd/source/efti.rst

 Fitness evaluation
 ..................

 The DT can be optimized with respect to various parameters, where the DT accuracy and its size are usually the most important.
-However, there are some more parameters that might be of interest, like the number of training set classes not represented in the DT, the purity of the DT leaves, the degree at which the DT is balanced, etc. Hence, in order to solve this multi-objective optimizational problem with the evolutionary approach, a fitness function needs to be defined to effectively collapse it to a single objective optimizational problem.
+Hence, in order to solve this multi-objective optimizational problem with the evolutionary approach, a fitness function needs to be defined to effectively collapse it to a single objective optimizational problem.
 This can be done in various ways, and here one procedure, employed by the |algo| algorithm is given.

 .. _fig-fitness-eval-pca: